 A good selection of different products on shopping sites like Amazon and eBay that have hundreds of positive reviews is a good indication that people are spending money in your topic.

-If you can find a ton of freelancers on popular freelance directories and companies who offer services related to your topic then that is also a good indication that your topic has a healthy audience of buyers.
+If you can find a ton of freelancers on popular freelance directories and companies who offer services related to your topic then that’s a good indication that your topic has a healthy audience of buyers.

 Search online for blogs, podcasts and YouTube channels that are related to your topic.
 If you don’t have a hard time finding any then that’s a great indication that you have an opportunity in your chosen topic.

 It’s not necessary to cover ALL 4 of the above areas before you decide on your blog topic, but if you can cover at least a couple then that will be enough proof that it’s worth focusing on.